dssg/triage/src/triage/component/audition/README.md

 	* metric (string) -- model evaluation metric, such as 'precision@'
 	* parameter (string) -- model evaluation metric parameter, such as '300_abs'
-	* max_from_best (float) The maximum value that the given metric can be worst the best for a given train end time.
+	* max_from_best (float) The maximum value that the given metric can be worse than the best model for a given train end time.
 To start out without filtering, this could be the theoretical maximum range of the metric, often '1.0'.
 	* threshold_value (float) The worst absolute value that the given metric should be.
 Depending on the metric, this could be a minimum (precision) or a maximum (false positives)

 Gets rid of really bad model groups wrt the metric of interest.
 A model group is discarded if: